 Vulcan’s financial requirements now amount to 1.9 billion euros ($2.04 billion), including financing costs, with the required funds expected to be secured in the first quarter.

-The company will raise more than 600 million euros in equity from a handful of investors, Freitag said, and the remaining 1.3 billion euros via loans from banks, including the European development bank EIB, which has promised half a billion euros.
+The company will raise more than 600 million euros from investors, Freitag said, and the remaining 1.3 billion euros via loans from banks, including the European development bank EIB, which could contribute half a billion euros.

 Vulcan’s production of the battery raw material will help Germany cut dependency on lithium producers China and South America.
 The energy it will use to extract lithium from brine in underground reserves is simultaneously generated CO2-free using geothermal power plants.